 Some possible complications of the oral medications are:

 - The abortion pills don’t work and the pregnancy doesn’t end

 - Some of the pregnancy tissue may be left in your uterus

 - Bleeding too much or too long leading to infections

 - Allergic reaction to one of the medicines.

 Typically, an abortion that involves medicines costs about Rs.
 5,000 in India, whereas a surgical termination of pregnancy involving procedures like dilation and curettage (DNC) can cost between Rs 25,000 and 30,000.
 So, the cost varies from case to case, depending on how far the pregnancy has progressed and what procedure the doctor recommends based on a woman’s health parameters.

 - Is the progressive abortion law a major relief to rape survivors?

+It is also extremely unfair to the fetus if it becomes a baby and is born because he/she will always be a victim and product of a crime.
 Therefore, yes, the progressive abortion law is a sigh of relief to both rape victims and the unsuspecting unborn children of rape who may be subject to a life of further trauma for no fault of their own.

 - Are young couples and teenagers misusing the abortion laws in India?